gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [building modular applications](userguide/application_plugin.html#sec:application_modular) and [testing modules](userguide/java_testing.html#sec:java_testing_modular).

-Also feel free to explore [the samples we have prepared](samples/#java_modules).
+Also feel free to explore [the samples](samples/#java_modules).

-## Dependency Management Improvements
+## Dependency management improvements

 <a name="dm-lock-format"></a>
 ### New dependency locking file format

-Gradle 6.4 introduces an experimental dependency locking file format.
+[Dependency locking](userguide/dependency_locking.html) is a mechanism for creating reproducible builds even when dependencies use version ranges.
+Gradle has had support for dependency locking for several years, and in this release, Gradle has a new experimental dependency locking file format.
-With this format, Gradle generates a single lock file per project instead of a file per locked configuration.
-The main benefit is a reduction in the total number of lock files in a given project.
+With this format, Gradle generates a single lock file per project instead of a file per locked configuration to reduce the total number of lock files in a given project.

 In addition, when using this format, the lock file name can be configured.
-This enables use cases where a given project may resolve different dependency graphs for the same configuration based on some project state.
-A typical example in the JVM world are Scala projects where the Scala version is encoded in dependency names.
+This enables use cases where a given project may resolve different dependency graphs for the same configuration based on some project state as seen in Scala projects where the Scala version is encoded in dependency names.

 The format is expected to become the default lock file format in Gradle 7.0.
 For now, the format is experimental and requires your build to opt-in to try out the new format.